 - Coarse ground pepper- If you use a fine-grained pepper, use ⅛ teaspoon.

 How to make Caesar Dressing

-- Combine mustard, vinegar, crushed garlic, and Parmesan cheese in a measuring cup or bowl.
+- Combine mustard, lemon juice, crushed garlic, and Parmesan cheese in a measuring cup or bowl.

 - Whisk to combine dressing.

 - Whisk in oil.